achuthanmukundan00/MGMT/README.md

 # MGMT

 A project management app built for students.
-*Note: this app is in progress and base functionality is not yet finished.
-Additionally, the app is not yet fully responsive for mobile use.
-However, feel free to check it out anyway!*
+*Note: The app is not yet fully responsive for mobile use.
+However, feel free to check it out on Desktop/Laptop!*

 Built with Angular 7, Bootstrap 4, and Firebase.
-Search features created using Algolia.
+Search features created using Algolia and Angular InstantSearch.

 Can be found at:
 https://mgmt-15d2d.firebaseapp.com/
-(version 0.3.0)
+(version 1.0.1)